ericcornelissen/tool-versions-update-action/pr/README.md

     # Default: "Update {{updated-count}} tool(s)"
     pr-title: Update tooling

+    # Whether to automatically approve the created Pull Request.
+    # Requires a token with 'pull-requests: write' permission.
+    #
+    # Default: false
+    pr-auto-approve: true

     # Configure when Pull Requests are rebased.
     #
     # A Pull Request may be rebased if the base branch is updated, a new version